Information for LL.M. students

 located in the

 application materials section on our Finding a Job page.
-Make an appointment with a CPLD coach to review your resume.
+Make an appointment with a Career and Student Services coach to review your resume.

 - If you are participating in the Fall Recruiting Program, check the website frequently for schedule changes and last minute additions.